Travel and Expenses for Non-Employees

 Companions:

 Expenses related to a companion traveling or attending a business meal, are an allowable expense if the companion is considered to have a bona fide business purpose, rather than a personal or social purpose.
 However, companion travel is not allowed to be purchased on the T&E card.
 Companion expenses will be paid based on actual costs and must be supported by itemized receipts regardless of the amount.
 It will also require justification and approval by the Senior Department Finance Approver.
-Expenses related to companion travel require submission of a Spend Authorization in Workday Expenses prior to purchasing their travel.
+Expenses related to bona fide companion travel require submission of a Spend Authorization in Workday Expenses prior to purchasing their travel.

 Vehicle Rental: